niyoceles/React-native-Staff-with-Expo/README.md

 # Expenses-tracker
-## Expenses-tracker is a mobile application build in React Native.
+## Expenses-tracker is a simple mobile application which is built in React Native.